Gibril1/Blog-Node/README.md

 # Slightly Techie

-Welcome to the Esoko project documentation!
+Welcome to project documentation!
 This guide will provide you with the necessary information to get started with the project.

 ## Documentation